• Skip to primary navigation

 Today, the European Court of Justice (ECJ) issued its much-anticipated decision in the Schrems II case.
 As we analyze in detail in an earlier blog post, the ECJ’s decision invalidates Privacy Shield while leaving Standard Contractual Clauses (SCCs) formally intact – although relying on SCCs may become more complicated than in the past.
 A number […]

-Filed Under: Data Protection, Enforcement, GDPR, Privacy, Privacy Shield, Regulation Tagged With: Data Transfers, European Court of Justice, European Union (EU), GDPR, Germany, Max Schrems decision, Privacy Shield, Regulatory Enforcement
+Filed Under: Data Protection, Enforcement, GDPR, Privacy, Privacy Shield, Regulation Tagged With: Data Transfers, European Court of Justice, European Union (EU), GDPR, Germany, Max Schrems Decision, Privacy Shield, Regulatory Enforcement

 EU Institutions Weigh In on Commission’s EU-U.S. Privacy Shield Proposal

-June 6, 2016 By Privacy & Data Security Team
+June 6, 2016 By Privacy, Cyber & Data Strategy Team

 Last week has seen two important developments in relation to the EU-U.S. Privacy Shield (“Privacy Shield”) for transfers of personal information from Europe to the United States.
 A draft adequacy decision and related documentation for the Privacy Shield were released by the EU Commission on February 29, 2016, and are now being reviewed by the […]

-Filed Under: Data Protection, International, Privacy, Privacy Shield Tagged With: EU Data Protection, EU Privacy, European Court of Justice, European Union (EU), Max Schrems decision, Privacy Shield, Safe Harbor, Safe Harbor 2.0
+Filed Under: Data Protection, International, Privacy, Privacy Shield Tagged With: EU Data Protection, EU Privacy, European Court of Justice, European Union (EU), Max Schrems Decision, Privacy Shield, Safe Harbor, Safe Harbor 2.0

 WP 29 Issues Statement on EU-U.S. Privacy Shield

-March 2, 2016 By Privacy & Data Security Team
+March 2, 2016 By Privacy, Cyber & Data Strategy Team

 On the same day that the European Commission debuted the EU-U.S. Privacy Shield, the Article 29 Working Party (WP29) issued a statement welcoming the publication of the draft “adequacy decision” of the European Commission as well as the legal texts that constitute the Privacy Shield arrangement.
 In accordance with its mission, WP29 said that it would […]

-Filed Under: Data Protection, Enforcement, International, Privacy Tagged With: EU Data Protection, EU Privacy, EU Regulation, European Court of Justice, European Union (EU), International Data Transfers, Max Schrems decision, Privacy Shield
+Filed Under: Data Protection, Enforcement, International, Privacy Tagged With: EU Data Protection, EU Privacy, EU Regulation, European Court of Justice, European Union (EU), International Data Transfers, Max Schrems Decision, Privacy Shield

 Primary Sidebar

-This blog is a service of Alston & Bird’s Privacy & Data Security team and focuses on key data privacy and data security issues.
+This blog is a service of Alston & Bird’s Privacy, Cyber & Data Strategy team and focuses on key data privacy and data security issues.

 Receive email notifications when new posts are added.